open-edge-platform/datumaro/docs/source/docs/command-reference/context_free/detect.md

 Parameters:

 - `<url>` - Path to the dataset to analyse.
-- `-p, --project` (string) - Directory of the project to operate on (default: current directory).
-The project might contain local plugins with custom formats, which will be used for detection.
 - `--show-rejections` - Describe why each supported format that wasn't detected was rejected.
 This only affects the human-readable output; the machine-readable report always includes rejection information.